-The OFA reviewed and provided advice on applications received under the government's Jobs and Prosperity Fund (JPF) program, as well as on the due diligence process relating to the program.
-The CEO is a member of the JPF ADMs' committee.
+The OFA reviewed and provided advice on proposals received under the government's Jobs and Prosperity Fund (JPF) program, as well as on the due diligence process relating to the program.
+The CEO of the OFA is a member of the JPF ADMs' committee.